What I’ve Learned From Self Doubt

 Thank you, sincerely, for being here.

 I don’t think I say it nearly enough, but I genuinely value and appreciate you and I’m truly thankful that you’re here.
-On my site, watching my tutorials.
-On my email list, reading my emails.
-On social media, commenting on my posts.
+Whether that’s here on the site, watching my tutorials.
+Or on my email list, reading my emails.
+And on social media, commenting on my posts.
 Thank you for showing up for me and allowing me to share what I do with you.
 This work and this profession would be incredibly lonely without you.
 I’m forever grateful.